Wedding of Baudouin of Belgium and Fabiola de Mora y Aragón: Attire

 The groom wore the uniform of a Lieutenant-General of the Armed Forces with the riband and star of the Belgian Order of Leopold and the collar of the Spanish Order of Isabella the Catholic.

+Broadcast

+Radio-Télévision Belge (RTB) and Belgische Radio- en Televisieomroep (BRT) jointly produced the live television signal of the wedding that they broadcast in Belgium and that was relayed to the broadcasters in the continent through the Eurovision network.
+In Spain, Televisión Española (TVE) broadcast it live, being their first live broadcast of an event in full received from abroad.

 Guests

 As a descendant of Christian IX of Denmark, Louis Philippe I of France, Miguel I of Portugal and Francis, Duke of Saxe-Coburg-Saalfeld, Baudouin was closely related to most of the royals in Europe, many of whom were present at his marriage.